andreasdr/minitscript/README.md

 ...
 ```

-Reading all keys and values from map using map.get() and map.getKeys()
+Reading all keys and values from map using Map.get() and Map.getKeys()
 ```
 ...
 	$mapKeys = $map->getKeys()